What Is a Ganglion Cyst?

 Surgical Excision (Ganglionectomy): Surgery may be recommended for painful, enlarging, recurrent, or movement-restricting cysts.
 The cyst and its stalk are removed, usually as an outpatient procedure under local anaesthesia.

-What is the Prognosis for a Ganglion Cyst?
+What Is the Prognosis for a Ganglion Cyst?

 With surgical intervention, the success rate is as high as 92.5%, though the possibility of recurrence does exist.
 It is typical for the patient to return to normal activity without long-term consequences.